-The best way to save on the cost of living expenses in Sydney is by shopping at supermarkets like Woolworths and Coles, which are cheaper than the usual grocery stores.
+The best way to save on living expenses in Sydney is by shopping at supermarkets like Woolworths and Coles, which are cheaper than the usual grocery stores.
 It’s also best not to eat out too often, as most restaurants charge between $30-$60 for just one main meal!
 If you want to go out, it’s best to stick with places offering bar food or happy hours (since they will be more affordable).
-Other tips include making your coffee instead of buying take away from cafes while avoiding public transport during peak times when ticket prices can skyrocket up to about $15 per hour.
+Other tips include making your coffee instead of buying takeaway from cafes while avoiding public transport during peak times when ticket prices can skyrocket up to about $15 per hour.

 Perth might be best known for its beach lifestyle, but it is also a hub of culture and business.

-It’s growing rapidly with over 50% of the population under 35 years old and unemployment currently at just three percent.
+It’s growing rapidly, with over 50% of the population under 35 years old and unemployment currently at just three per cent.

 The best way to get around Perth is by car – the public transport system doesn’t cover every corner of this Western Australian capital city.
 It has an excellent university that attracts world visitors and students from all over Australia (many internationals choose to study here).

-Situated in Australia’s southeast region, the capital of Tasmania offers many great places for nomads to live with very affordable rent prices.
+Situated in Australia’s southeast region, the capital of Tasmania offers many great places for nomads to live with affordable rent prices.

 With over 100 restaurants located within the city limits alone, there are plenty of opportunities to find delicious local fare as well as international treats at any time, day or night.

-There is always something going on here, whether it be an arts event, music festival, or sporting game – you never have to worry about getting bored in one of the best city to live in Australia!
+There is always something going on here, whether it be an arts event, music festival, or sporting game – you never have to worry about getting bored in one of the best cities to live in Australia!